cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 Can you think of any more?

+{% note info %}
+Even with no assertions, a few lines of Cypress can ensure thousands of lines of code are working properly, both on the client and server!

+{% endnote %}

-Cypress expects this veritable minefield of modern web development and seeks to visualize all this chaos in a reasonable way.
+Cypress anticipates the many traps of modern web development and seeks to visualize all this chaos in a reasonable way.
 Failures are important!
 Cypress makes them obvious and easy to understand.

-As such, it may be beneficial to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, and call it a day.
+As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, and call it a day.
 You can rest assured that _so many things **must** be working_ in order for you to be able to navigate from Page A to Page Z without error.
 If anything is fishy, Cypress will tell you about it... with laser focus.

 ## Writing an Assertion